 «Whether you are helping to launch a new business from scratch, or making incremental changes to an existing product, or something in between, any design task you undertake must serve a goal.
 It’s your job to find out what those goals are.» (Mike Monteiro)

 So, today we decided to start collecting and explaining here basic business terms which are important in the process of digital design for e-commerce.
-Considering this list can make the designer much closer to marketologists and provide great help for better communication.
+Considering this list can make the designer much closer to marketing specialists and provide great help for better communication.
 In addition, keeping the aspects mentioned below in mind on the earliest stages of design such as UX research and wireframing is a good way to effective solutions increasing profits on the solid well-thought-out logic of interaction.
 The set of terms can be also useful for project managers involved in the process and managing collaboration between different sides of the same process.

 Today’s section is focused on basic terms used in the domain of economics and business strategy mostly concentrated on sales in their broad understanding.
-Taking them into account and analysing significantly increases the chances of creating efficient digital product.
+Taking them into account and analyzing significantly increases the chances of creating efficient digital product.

 «A satisfied customer is the best business strategy of all.» Michael LeBoeuf